BarryHoward/restaurant_group/Readme.md

 	Barry:  FlickrAPI; News, Special, and Map box; Icons(social media and menu info); CSS Styling
 	Liliya: OurStory, Menu, and Reservations box; HTML structuring; CSS Styling

+Notes:
+	Resizing works relatively well.
+Not-enough time to implement designs for mobile and tablets.
+	Was able to complete the spiffy hover effects on all the icons, and the directions button actually links correctly to the real restaurant.

 Files: